Time to Relook India’s Contempt Law

 Furthermore, it is also not clear whether the word ‘Scandalize’ should be scrutinized from the perception of the court, judge, or the public at large, which may finally result in arbitrary use of the law.
 Another argument against the contempt law is regarding the court’s criminalization.

 To some extent, this threat of criminalizing puts a restriction on the liberal use of the right of freedom of speech and expression on matters regarding public Importance.

 Contempt of Court viz a viz Freedom of Speech and Expression

 The noble Right of Freedom of Speech and Expression is guaranteed under Article 19 but this Right is not absolute and is subject to Contempt of court.
-To resolve the issue circulating contempt law and freedom of speech and expression, many cases have been filled over time in the Supreme Court has pronounced plenty of judgment.
+To resolve the issue circulating contempt law and freedom of speech and expression, many cases have been filled over time in the Supreme Court has pronounced plenty of judgments.

 Brahma Prakash Sharma And Others v.
 State Of Uttar Pradesh

 In this case, a resolution was passed by District Bar Association against two Judicial officers who, in the opinion of the Bar were incompetent and uninspiring.
 The court did not find the Bar liable for the Contempt.
 Also, it said that the aim of the contempt proceedings is not to offer protection to judges personally from imputation but to give protection to public confidence in the administration of justice.

 Perspective Publications (P) v.
 State Of Maharashtra